Thor unleashes the power of Stormbreaker to overcome any foe!

 on it or something?
 Also, why does it look so much smaller in his hand than it does in the art on the back of the box?
 Like the ideological opposite of Mighty Thor's Mjolnir.
 If you really need Fancy Armor Thor to punch, there's also an alternate fist.
 To bother including that, a scene where he doesn't have any weapons but still needs to hit something have better be really important.

 There's no BAF Korg piece, for whatever reason.
-It's not like this Thor is particularly more intricate or even reusable than any of the other new sculpts in the line; of course, the odds of us seeing an unhelmeted version of this turn up in a two-pack are pretty good, so when that happens we may be thanking Hasbro for not making anyone buy this one.
+It's not like this Thor is particularly more intricate or even reusable than any of the other new sculpts in the line; plus, Sculptor Dennis Chan revealed that the arms, face, and Stormbreaker are all reused sculpts already, so just the body and legs are new.
+Of course, the odds of us seeing an unhelmeted version of this turn up in a two-pack are pretty good, so when that happens we may be thanking Hasbro for not making anyone buy this one.